 FSANZ manages a number of committees and groups through which it engages with consumers, industry representatives and public health professionals.
 The main groups are detailed below.

 Consumer and Public Health Dialogue

 The Consumer and Public Health Dialogue (CPHD) is a consultative forum, which aims to foster deeper and more meaningful consultation between key consumer and public health stakeholders and Food Standards Australia New Zealand (FSANZ).
 The CPHD consists of representatives from peak consumer and public health bodies, public health academics and indigenous representatives from both countries.
 It meets biannually in Canberra and Wellington with a video

 The CPHD helps to broaden FSANZ’s awareness and understanding of community food and health issues as well as health priorities to deliver a more effective food regulatory response.
 It also helps us to better target the work that we do.

-Read more about the CPHD including terms of reference and discussion papers
+Read more about the CPHD including discussion papers.

 Retailers and Manufacturers Liaison Committee